 Let $H'\subseteq \Aut(J_{2n}\times J_{2n})$ be the subgroup consisting of all automorphisms that lift automorphisms in $H$.
 Then the $H'$-action on $J_{2n}\times J_{2n}$ is free and cocompact, preserves the orientation of edges, and sends standard flats to standard flats.
 In addition, the inclusion map $T'_n\times T'_n\to K_n\times K_n$ lifts to an isometric embedding $\theta:T'_n\times T'_n\to J_{2n}\times J_{2n}$.
 As $T'_n\times T'_n$ is invariant under the $H$-action on $K_n\times K_n$, such a lift gives an injective homomorphism $\varphi:H\to H'$ such that $\theta$ is equivariant with respect to $\varphi$.
 Finally, the additional part of the lemma follows from our construction. \end{proof}

 We need another extension criterion, which is based on an idea of Hughes in \cite[Section~7.2]{Hug}.
-Our next lemma is a variation over a statement to be found in ongoing work of Mj and the second-named author \cite{HM}.
+Our next lemma is a variation over a statement from work of Mj and the second-named author \cite[Section 4.2]{HM}.

 Recall that $X_\Gamma$ is the locally finite cube complex canonically associated to $G_\Gamma$, in other words $X_\Gamma$ is the universal cover of the Salvetti complex of $G_\Gamma$.
 Given a group $H$ acting by flat-preserving bijections on $G_\Gamma$, we have a \emph{type cocycle} $c: H\times VX_\Gamma\to \Aut(\Gamma)$ where $c(h,x)$ with $h\in H$ and $x\in VX_\Gamma$ is defined as follows.
 Given a vertex $v\in V\Gamma$, let $\ell$ be the standard line of type $v$ containing $x$.
 Then $c(h,x)(v)$ is defined to be the type of $h(\ell)$.
 One readily vertices that $c(h,x):V\Gamma\to V\Gamma$ preserves adjacency of vertices, hence extends to an automorphism of $\Gamma$, and that $c(h,x)$ is indeed a cocycle.